TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 In the **conf/locators** and **conf/servers** files, you need to add `-thrift-ssl` and the required SSL setup in `-thrift-ssl-properties`.
 Refer to the [SnappyData thrift properties](../configuring_cluster/property_description.md#thrift-properties) section for more information.

-In the following example, the SSL configuration for client-server is demonstrated alongwith the startup of SnappyData members with SSL encryption.
+In the following example, the SSL configuration for client-server is demonstrated along with the startup of SnappyData members with SSL encryption.

 #### Requirements

 *	Configure SSL keypairs and certificates as needed for client and server.
-Refer the following example.
+Refer to the following example.
 *	Ensure that all the locator and server members, in the cluster, use the same SSL boot parameters at startup.

 #### Provider-Specific Configuration Files